umd-lib/avalon/UMD-README.md

 ## SAML Environment Specific Configuration

-The following variables were added to facilate configuring environment specific SAML configuration.
-These environment varaibles will take precedence over the configuration in the [settings.yml](./config/settings.yml).
+The following variables were added to facilitate configuring environment specific SAML configuration.
+These environment variables will take precedence over the configuration in the [settings.yml](./config/settings.yml).

 * `SAML_ISSUER`: Overrides the `issuer` configuration.